AnimatorJoe/game-off-2016/README.md

 * [Git Documentation](https://git-scm.com/documentation) - everything you need to know about version control, and how to get started with Git.
 * [GitHub Help](https://help.github.com/) - everything you need to know about GitHub.
 * Questions about GitHub?
-Please [contact our Support team][github-support] and they'll be delighted to help you.
+Please [contact their Support team][github-support] and they'll be delighted to help you.
 * Questions specific to the GitHub Game Off?
 Please [create an issue][game-off-repo-issues].
 This will be the official FAQ.

 The official Twitter hashtag for the Game Off is `#ggo16`.
 We look forward to playing with your creations.